degi/wanulcas/docs/overview.md

 |  |
 |----|
 | ![fig3](./media/image9.jpeg) |
-**Figure 3.6.** Elements of the water balance included in the WaNuLCAS model: 1. surface infiltration of rainfall, 2-4.
+Figure 4.1.
+Elements of the water balance included in the WaNuLCAS model: 1. surface infiltration of rainfall, 2-4.
 Redistribution of water and solutes over the profile, recharging soil water content (2) and draining (leaching) excess water from the bottom of the profile, 5. surface evaporation, 6. water uptake by tree and crop roots, 7. hydraulic equilibration via tree roots, 8. drought signals influencing shoot:root allocation and 9. bypass flow of solutes. |

 The WaNuLCAS model currently incorporates point 1...7 and 9 of this list, but aggregates them to a daily time step; drainage to lower layers